 Part of the attraction of university is being able to go out and experience the nightlife of the city and Oxford has certainly got you covered there!
 We’ve compiled a list of three places that we think will be perfect for you, no matter what you’re looking for we have the best places for you.

 The first place that we have for you is The Bridge, which is the perfect nightclub for you and it recently celebrated its fifteenth anniversary.
 One of the best things about this nightclub is the DJ sets and the wonderful cocktails that they have to offer too!

 Next up we have one of the coolest bars that you’re likely to find in Oxford, The Duke of Cambridge.
 A trendy night full of cosmopolitan cocktails and the best that you can find in gin and various other drinks.
 Truly the coolest night out that you’ll find in Oxford and we cannot recommend it enough.

-Oxford has a wide variety of different festivals and the like that are run all the time and have everything from live music through to general community events, so you can meet new people.
-One event that we recommend is the Wilderness Festival, which is offers some of the very best in live music at the moment.
+Oxford has a wide variety of different festivals and the like that are run all the time and have everything from live music through to general community events so that you can meet new people.
+One event that we recommend is the Wilderness Festival, which offers some of the very best in live music at the moment.

 Oxford has a wide range of services that are offered including bus services which are run hourly and train services which are offered too.
 The closest airport is London Oxford Airport which flies to a number of destinations, which is particularly useful if you’re looking for mini-break during the year!

 Thirst Bar is a great place during the day and night for students.
 They go the extra mile to cater for students, with student menus, drink deals and student nights!
 The cocktails are extremely popular and with happy hour deals every day, make sure you get there between 8-10pm!

 The New Theatre hosts a range of shows and performances; musical theatres, comedy stand-up, music gigs and more!
 Group bookings will receive a discount so gather up your friends!